Acogkr/translate-mod/README.md

 * To use this mod, a **Google Gemini API Key** is required.
 You can issue one at [Google AI Studio](https://aistudio.google.com/).
 * Costs may be charged to your Google account depending on API usage, so please check the pricing policy.

-## Notes

-* To use this mod, a **Google Gemini API Key** is required.
-You can issue one at [Google AI Studio](https://aistudio.google.com/).
-* Costs may be charged to your Google account depending on API usage, so please check the pricing policy.
-* **Performance Note**: You can use the free tier, but it is extremely slow and frustrating.
+* * **Performance Note**: You can use the free tier, but it is extremely slow and frustrating.
 In my tests, 2,000 requests cost approximately 10 KRW.